-They help bring the news to visually impaired people across Waveney - providing a vital weekly service for residents.
-But the team at the Lowestoft and District Talking Newspaper Charity urgently need more helpers to continue their work.
+We help bring the news to visually impaired people across Waveney - providing a vital weekly service for residents.
+But the team at the Lowestoft and District Talking Newspaper Charity urgently need more helpers to continue our work.
 Run entirely by volunteers, Sound East produces a free 90-minute weekly audio recording of the Lowestoft Journal, together with a bi-weekly Informer recording and an occasional magazine, for partially sighted people in the Lowestoft area.
 Recordings are dispatched individually on a USB stick, and listeners are provided with their own machine to play them on.
 There are four news teams that are part of the free service, each of whom has an editor.
-Every Friday evening, they gather to read the pages of the Lowestoft Journal, ready to post out to about 140 people who regularly use the service.
+Every Friday evening, they gather to read the pages of the Lowestoft Journal, ready to post out to about 100 people who regularly use the service.
 All of the main news items are included, along with the more interesting small articles, obituaries and details of duty chemists.
-But the group urgently needs new volunteers to help in a range of disciplines - with a minimum commitment of two hours per month required.
+But we urgently need new volunteers to help in a range of disciplines - with a minimum commitment of two hours per month required.

 Roles include pouch sorting, registration duties, reading, recording, and

 copying at the venue, based at 88 Alexandra Road in Lowestoft.

 If you are interested in receiving copies of the recordings, or you wish to